-This research used archetypal approaches to reveal the archetypes of hero's journey presented in Twenty Thousand Leagues under the Sea by Jules Verne.
+This research used archetypal approaches tc reveal the back in the ordinary journey presented in Twenty Thousand Leagues under the Sea by Jules Ve{rne} .
 The theories on the archetypes of hero's journey are mainly from Joseph Campbell's book Hero with Thousand Faces.
-Here in this section shows how the theory used to analyze the novel in a framework.
+Here in this section shows how the theory used tc analyze the novel in a framework.